 This is everything from a tornado ripping roofs off and hurling rocks and debris through windows to a garden-variety spring storm dropping a broken tree branch on the house.
 Despite 25% of claims being related to wind damage, Scott Humphrey, second vice president of risk control at Travelers, warns that “People don’t think about the wind that much.”

 Leaky pipes, water heaters, dishwashers, and other appliances cause 19% of claims.

 Perhaps not one people commonly think of, yet accounts for 15% of claims.

 Weather-related water damage

-11% of all claims; very difficult to defend against flooding, particularly considering the home’s location.
+11% of all claims; challenging to defend against flooding, particularly considering the home’s location.

-This is one that Traveler’s notes that people spend the most time preparing and defending against, yet accounts for just 6% of claims, perhaps because of (or in spite of) the preparation.
+This is one that Traveler’s notes that people spend the most time preparing and defending against, yet accounts for just 6% of claims, perhaps because of (or despite) the preparation.

-Insure.com’s Penny Gusner notes that while most policies cover wind damage, it is worth checking to see if your policy excludes such claims, particularly if you live in a hurricane-prone region.
-And even if you are covered, check on your hurricane deductible, which might be much higher than the normal deductible.
+Insure.com’s Penny Gusner notes that while most policies cover wind damage, it is worth checking to see if your policy excludes such claims, mainly if you live in a hurricane-prone region.
+And even if you are covered, check on your hurricane deductible, which might be much higher than the typical deductible.
 Click here to read more.